victorangelo/Bank-account/README.md

 # Bank sample
-This is a temporary exercise repository
+This is a banking exercise to simulate a bank via Spring and Hibernate.